 - Robert Johnson Endowment Fund: Established in 2018, the fund was initiated in 2006 by the VCCA Fellows Council in memory of long-time employee Robert Johnson to support the residencies of writers, visual artists, and composers.

-- Phillip and Edith Leonian Foundation Fellowship in Photography: Established in 2020 by the Phillip and Edith Leonian Foundation, this fund will support residencies by photographers beginning in 2024.
+- Phillip and Edith Leonian Foundation Fellowship in Photography: Established in 2020 by the Phillip and Edith Leonian Foundation, this fund supports residencies by photographers who are U.S. citizens or permanent residents of the U.S.

 - Patricia and Jerre Mangione Fellowship: Established in 2003 through a bequest of Fellows Patricia and Jerre Mangione to support residencies by artists over 65 years of age.